camilochs/Chasar/README.md

-### A lightweight library health monitoring for remote computer's.
+### A lightweight library health monitoring multi-platform for remote computer's .

 Chasar library have two principal components: